eyeonus/Trade-Dangerous/README.txt

        e.g.
          --from iBootis --loop
          --loop --hops 4   (looks for 2, 3 and 4 hop loops)

+		 --loop-int N
+		 -li N
+       Will require a minimum of N hops before visiting the same station. e.g.
+				--from iBootis --loop-int 3

      --via <station or system>
        Lets you specify a station that must be between the second and final hop.
        Requires that hops be at least 2.